Thai officials raise security after Swiss woman found dead

 Thai officials raise security after Swiss woman found deadNew

 BANGKOK (AP) — Thai authorities have ordered heightened security measures on the resort island of Phuket after the discovery of the body of a 57-year-old Swiss tourist.
-The woman’s partially clad body was found face down in water in a rock crevice near a waterfall Thursday afternoon by an island resident, police said.
-The circumstances of her death weren’t immediately clear.
-Thailand’s Foreign Ministry spoke Friday of the “murder of a Swiss woman” but at a news conference in Bangkok on Friday, the national police spokesman said investigators were still awaiting autopsy results to determine a cause of death.
+Police said the woman’s partially clad body was found face down in water in a rock crevice near a waterfall Thursday afternoon by an island resident.
+A police official in Phuket told a Thai television station that it appeared the woman did not die of natural causes.
+At a news conference in Bangkok on Friday, the national police spokesman said investigators were still awaiting autopsy results to determine a cause of death.